-Gender in Medieval and Early Modern Europe
+HIST 3270 Gender in Medieval and Early Modern Europe

-The history of women and gender roles in western Europe from the birth of Christianity to around 1800.
+The history of women and gender roles in Western Europe from the birth of Christianity to around 1800.
 The course examines how women's and men's sexual and gender identities were shaped by the major historical developments of the period.
-Topics include family, work, religion, politics and sexuality.
+Topics include family, work, religion, politics and

-Prerequisite: ARTH 1000, CLST 1000, HUM 1000, MUS 1000, PHIL 1000, REL 1000, or THEA 1000; any one 2000-level HIST course; Any WCIL II course.
+Prerequisite: ARTH 1000, CLST 1000, HUM 1000, MUS 1000, PHIL 1000, REL 1000, or THEA 1000; any one 2000-level HIST course; any WC&IL II course.

-History of Modern China
+HIST 3302 (3) History of Modern China

-An analytical exploration of Chinese history from the mid-Qing period to the current People's Republic of China focusing on the factors that changed China over HTMe, including the impact of foreign intervention, attempts to change traditional institutions and ideas, the forces of revolution, the rivalry between the Nationalist and Communist parties and the emergence of China after 1949 into a major world power.
+An analytical exploration of Chinese history from the mid-Qing period to the current People's Republic of China focusing on the factors that changed China over time, including the impact of foreign intervention, attempts to change traditional institutions and ideas, the forces of revolution, the rivalry between the Nationalist and Communist parties and the emergence of China after 1949 into a major world power.

-HIST 3322 (3) History of Modern Japan
+(3) History of Modern Japan

 An in-depth analysis of Japan, from its transition from the feudal mid-Tokugawa era to its emergence as a major power in the 21st century, focusing on the impact of the West, the Meiji Restoration, Japanese imperialism in Asia and the Pacific, the drift towards World War II and its consequences, the U.S. Occupation and Japan's transformation into an economic powerhouse and the strains produced by such growth.
-Prerequisite: Any 2000-level HIST course.

-Cultural History of Japan
+HIST 3326 (3) Cultural History of Japan